Ashby Ivanhoe F.C.: Ground

 The club initially played at Hood Park in Ashby-de-la-Zouch town centre.
-However, after the council refused the club permission to built a new stand, the club opted to move to the NFU Sports Ground, former home of Old Ashbeians rugby club, in 2012.
+However, after the council refused the club permission to build a new stand, the club opted to move to the NFU Sports Ground, former home of Old Ashbeians rugby club, in 2012.
 Hood Park remains in use for the club's under-18 and Sunday teams, although the floodlights were taken to the NFU Sports Ground.

 A wooden seated stand is located behind one goal, with a modern stand on the side of the pitch where the dugouts are located; the other end and side of the pitch are both out-of-bounds.
 The ground's record attendance was broken twice during the club's 2016–17 FA Cup run, their first entry to the competition.
 The extra-preliminary round match against Quorn on 6 August 2016 saw a record attendance of 252, which was bettered by the crowd of 693 against Ilkeston in a first qualifying round match on 3 September.
+A new record of 836 was set for the Division One play-off final against Droitwich Spa on 6 May 2023.